 How to Follow Up After an Open Interview

 Try to get a business card from the people you meet with at the interview.
-That will give you an email address and phone number you can use to connect afterward.
+That will give you an email address and phone number you can use to relay your thanks for the interview and to connect afterward.